What Is a Touchback In Football? Learn Here

 Kicking the ball deep into the end zone or deep enough not to return is beneficial to prevent the returner from making a big play.

-Touchbacks can help a field with starting position if they choose to take it.
+Touchbacks can help with starting field position if they choose to take it.
 Often coaches will play it safe and have their returner take a knee to bring their offense onto the field and get the ball at the 25-yard line.

 About the author